-1. Permitted equipment includes a topping lift pennant and a bosun's chair/harness.

-2. Changing the purchase/lead on the spinnaker pole foreguy is permitted.

-3. Restricted equipment includes winch handles, light air sheets, spinnaker turtles or any other gear not expressly permitted.

-4. The first reefing line may be required to be rigged for all boats at the direction of the race committee.

-5. Cellular phones, voice or text messaging or similar devices are expressly prohibited from the time of the first warning signal of the day until you have finished the last race of the day.

-6. The engine should be run no higher than 2400 RPMs.

-7. The spinnaker SHALL NOT be launched directly out of the forward hatch.
+- 1. Permitted equipment includes a topping lift leader and a bosun's chair/harness. - 2.
+Changing the purchase/lead on the spinnaker pole foreguy is permitted. - 3.
+Restricted equipment includes winch handles, light air sheets, spinnaker turtles or any other gear not expressly permitted. - 4.
+The first reefing line may be required to be lead for all boats at the direction of the race committee. - 5.
+Cellular phones, voice or text messaging or similar devices are expressly prohibited from the time of the first warning signal of the day until you have finished the last race of the day. - 6.
+The engine should be run no higher than 2200 RPMs. - 7.
+The spinnaker SHALL NOT be launched directly out of the forward hatch.

-8. The rigging for moving the inboard end of the spinnaker pole may not be altered from its original configuration

-SAILS: Each Navy 44 is equipped with the following sails:
+SAILS: All of the Navy 44's are equipped with the following sails:

+MAIN

-MAIN #1 GENOA (lettered) #3 JIB #4 JIB PRIMARY SPINNAKER BACKUP SPINNAKER
+#1 GENOA (lettered)

+#3 JIB

+#4 JIB